SunghunP/Weather-App/README.md

 ## Requirements
 I used the free api provided by openweathermap.org to tget all of the weather data displayed in the project.
 This includes the images which they documented in their API documentation.

-You can sign up and get a free api key by visiting the link below. https://openweathermap.org/api
+You can sign up and get a free api key by visiting the link provided https://openweathermap.org/api

 I also used the latest version of jQuery which can be found here: https://code.jquery.com/jquery-3.6.0.js